Mihoubi/dynamique-cluster-nifi/README.md

-# Nifi Dynamic Cluster project : Infrastructure as Code
+# Nifi Dynamic Cluster project :
+## Infrastructure as Code

-This project gathers all the infrastructure as code and configuration management scripts for the RATP Dev Nifi project
+This project gathers all the infrastructure as code and configuration management scripts for the Dev Nifi project

 ## Architecture overview